Is all day toddler snacking a thing in your house?

 A: Ha, ha!
 Yes, that’s fine!
 Everyone’s schedule will look a little different, and 1-2 hours is too long for her to wait to eat in the morning, so go ahead and offer her something.
 Ideally, you’d be offering something different than the school breakfast to give her some variety, but you may not know what they are going to offer in advance.
 Some ideas:

 - Milk + fruit

 - My 5-ingredient No-Bake Nut Butter Bars

 - A Smoothie

-I also like to bake and freeze things to grab and go, from my ebook No Sugar Still Sweet.
+I also like to bake and freeze things to grab and go, like these Sheet Pan Pancakes.

 Q: How can I break the habit of not having set snack time?